scantling4/Credit_Risk_Analysis/README.md

 ### Easy Ensemble AdaBooster Classifier results:
 -Balance accuracy score was 93% which is high.

 -The precision for low_risk was 99% which is very high.
-The he recall was 94%.
+The recall was 94%.

 ![Easy Ensemble](/easy_ensemble.png)